DevAry-DE/social-plugin-metadata/readme.txt

 == Changelog ==

-Changelog can be found at https://github.com/Cloud-86/fb-get-pageinfo/releases
+Changelog can be found on [Github project page](https://github.com/Cloud-86/social-plugin-metadata/releases)